 Symptoms of Colorado tick fever may include headaches, fever, and chills.
 These symptoms often begin within three to six days after a tick bite occurs.
 This period of time is referred to as the incubation period.
 Once symptoms develop, they usually go away within 10 days.
 Treatment is rarely required, and most people make a full recovery without complications.

-Colorado tick fever is sometimes referred to as “mountain tick fever” or “American mountain fever.”
+Colorado tick fever is sometimes referred to as mountain tick fever or American mountain fever.

 Symptoms of Colorado tick fever include:

-- sudden fever up to 105 degrees Fahrenheit
+- fever up to 105°F

-- headache behind the eyes
+- severe headache

 - light sensitivity

 - muscle aches

-- skin pain
+- skin tenderness